alandrieu/CSHARP_ISITECH/Projects/CaveProject/README.md

-# CSHARP_ISITECH
+# CaveProject
-Some project on C# with .NET 4.5

-Projects
-  |- wpfFirstApp/ (Universal Application with WPF and .NET 4.5)
+WPF Application with .NET 4.5
-  |- CaveProject/ (WPF application with .NET 4.5)

 # License :

 The MIT License